 Cord Injury: Quadriplegic and Paraplegic Injuries

 Welcome to Apparelyzed, a free spinal cord injury peer support website run by individuals with spinal cord injuries.
-Here you will find information which has been submitted, and is discussed between the spinal injury community.
+Here you will find health information which has been submitted, and is discussed between the spinal injury community.
 Please use the links on the left of this page to navigate the website, and the section index below to navigate this page.
 We hope you find the website useful, and consider joining in on some of the discussions in the spinal cord injury forum.

 Spinal Cord Injury Homepage Quick Links